-MIAMI, Nov.
-15, 2017 (GLOBE NEWSWIRE) -- Norwegian Cruise Line Holdings Ltd. (Nasdaq:NCLH) (“Norwegian”) announced today the launch of a secondary public offering of 10,000,000 of its ordinary shares by certain funds affiliated with Apollo Global Management, LLC and Star NCLC Holdings Ltd. pursuant to an automatic shelf registration statement on Form S-3 filed with the U.S. Securities and Exchange Commission (the “SEC”).
+MIAMI, Feb.
+27, 2018 (GLOBE NEWSWIRE) -- Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH) (“Norwegian”) announced today the launch of a secondary public offering of 19,500,000 of its ordinary shares by certain funds affiliated with Apollo Global Management, LLC and Star NCLC Holdings Ltd. (together, the “Selling Shareholders”) pursuant to an automatic shelf registration statement on Form S-3 filed with the U.S. Securities and Exchange Commission (the “SEC”).
 Norwegian will not sell any ordinary shares in the offering and will not receive any of the proceeds from the offering.
-The total number of Norwegian ordinary shares outstanding will not change as a result of the offering.

-Morgan Stanley is acting as the sole underwriter for the offering.
+Morgan Stanley is acting as the sole underwriter for the offering (the “Underwriter”).

 A registration statement relating to Norwegian’s ordinary shares was previously filed with the SEC and became effective upon filing.
 Any offer or sale will be made only by means of a written prospectus supplement and accompanying prospectus forming a part of an effective registration statement.
 The prospectus supplement and accompanying prospectus may be obtained by contacting:

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor will there be any sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.

 Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH) is a leading global cruise company which operates the Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas Cruises brands.